The Elder Scrolls IV: Oblivion

 DLC

 As a part of Xbox Live's Deal of The Week, Bethesda Softworks released all Oblivion downloadable content for half the price in April 2009.
-For Horse Armor however, the price was doubled, proving that Bethesda didn't take the criticism against their first DLC pricing too seriously.
+For the Horse Armor Pack however, the price was doubled, proving that Bethesda didn't take the criticism against their first DLC pricing too seriously.

 ESRB